 Green parties—once seen as radical outsiders—have increasingly claimed a place in mainstream politics, especially in Europe.
 Greens around the world have evolved from single-issue environmentalists into broad-based political parties capable of winning elections and serving at the highest levels of government.

 With climate change a pressing issue and traditional parties losing support to various alternatives, greens are positioned to play a greater role than ever.
-In Germany, the world’s fourth largest economy, they could even lead the next government.
+In Germany, the world’s fourth-largest economy, they hold some of the government’s highest positions, including the foreign ministry, and have been at the forefront of pressing for stronger Western support for Ukraine in the wake of Russia’s invasion.
 Yet the movement remains divided over issues such as nuclear energy, military force, foreign policy, and cooperation with right-wing and populist parties.

 What is a green party?

 Green political parties reflect a broader social movement seeking to reorient civilization in what supporters say are more sustainable and humane directions.
 Their environmental concerns began with opposition to nuclear power but have expanded to include climate change, pollution, and industrial agriculture.
 According to the Global Greens network, there are close to eighty full-fledged green parties.

 They also usually encompass broader—but interrelated—social and economic issues.
 Most green parties have committed themselves to four pillars:

 Green platforms generally include opposition to war and weapons industries, especially nuclear weapons; skepticism about global trade arrangements and consumerist industrial society; a preference for decentralized decision-making and localism; and a commitment to social justice, racial and economic equality, and women’s empowerment.